tapebrief

 Doug Anmuth · JP Morgan

-Asked about insurance cost savings benefits in LA and San Francisco, confidence in US mobility acceleration in 2026, and how Uber shifts users from on-demand to advance booking behavior (hotels).
+How are insurance cost savings playing out in LA and San Francisco, and what gives confidence in continued US mobility acceleration in 2026?
+Also, how is Uber shifting users from on-demand to advance booking behavior for hotels?

-Hundreds of millions in insurance savings expected in 2026LA trip growth significantly better than California and rest of country700,000 hotels available on Uber platform10% Uber credits on hotels for Uber One members
+Hundreds of millions of dollars in insurance savings expected in 2026Auto insurance renewals effective March showing continued rate improvements700,000 hotels available on Uber platform10% Uber credits on hotels for One members

 Eric Sheridan · Goldman Sachs